devfans/git-to-k8s/README.md

 ## Get Started

 ### Dependencies
-- helm initialize in cluster
+- helm initialized in Kubernetes cluster
 - docker available and logged in already to registry
 - git available

-### Steps for typical normal project:
+### Steps for a normal project:

 - commit project code to git repo
 - included deployment attributes and charts in package.json
-- use custom tool clone the repo,  build images and push to container register
+- use custom tool clone the repo,  build images and push to container registry
-- launch deploy with helm on k8s
+- launch deployment with helm on k8s (helm install or helm upgrade)

 ### Sample package.json: